CUSTOMER QUESTIONS ON FIREWOOD AND OUR ANSWERS

 Q. 3.6 Can I pay using an Interac Transfer?

 A. 3.6 Yes you can.
-We now have many Customers using the convenience of electronic transfer of funds.
+We now have over 90% of our Customers using the convenience of electronic transfer of funds.
 It also negates the need for Customers having to be at home to make payment when we deliver their Order.
 The only requirement is payment must be made prior to delivery.

 SECTION 4 – QUESTIONS ON CUSTOMER PICK UP IN OUR YARD, DELIVERY BY US AND FIREWOOD STORAGE: